Item

 I think probably the biggest thing I've learned from other pandemics in the past is that really the most important thing is just like global cooperation, and just getting everyone to work together instead of making it feel like it's kind of like one country or one continent versus another.
 So I think something that I could do to help with that is just kind of encourage people that I know, to follow guidelines and get vaccinated or just make sure that they're wearing masks if that is something that helps.

-I think all omicron has potential to be pretty dangerous.
+I think Omicron has potential to be pretty dangerous.
 But I mean, it's been around for a little while now.
-And we haven't really heard anything about if vaccines do or do not treat omicron?
-Well, you know, I mean, I'm hopeful, especially with the boosters out now that the boosters in the vaccines will be effective against Omicron.
+And we haven't really heard anything about if vaccines do or do not treat Omicron.
+Well, you know, I mean, I'm hopeful, especially with the boosters out now that the boosters and the vaccines will be effective against Omicron.

-And how well do you think humans have equipped or learn from the past experiences?
+And how well do you think humans have equipped or learned from the past experiences?

 Yeah, that's true.
 Yeah, I guess this is it for now.
 Thank you.